sebolivera/processing_gravity_simulation/README.md

-# Gravity/Elastic Collision Simulation engine
+# Gravity/Elastic Collision Simulation Engine

 This is a personnal project to get a handle on collision and gravity simulations in 3D space.
 The inspiration was taken from [The Coding Train](https://www.youtube.com/@TheCodingTrain)'s episode on [Mutual Attraction](https://www.youtube.com/watch?v=GjbKsOkN1Oc).